One Page Miracle: The Easiest and Best Goal-Setting Tool

 A mastery goal might be: “I’m going to learn how to prepare healthy foods at home.”

 Although these are both approach goals that move you toward a desirable outcome, they aren’t the same.
-Failing to achieve the goal of dropping 15 pounds might make you feel like weight loss is impossible for you.
+Failing to achieve the goal to drop 15 pounds might make you feel like weight loss is impossible for you.
 It can be a demotivator that prevents you from trying to reach your goal.

 When you set a performance goal, include one of more mastery goals that will help you reach that objective.